1. Home

 Before moving forward with installing a solar water heater, we recommend evaluating all your hot water options to find the most energy-efficient (and cost-saving) solution.

-Conventional water heaters, also known as storage water heaters, are very similar to the solar systems we’ve covered in this article, with the sole difference being the energy source.
-While solar hot water systems can utilize cost and emission-free solar power, most conventional water heaters run solely using natural gas or electricity, usually supplied from the power grid.
+Conventional water heaters, also known as storage water heaters, are similar to the solar systems we’ve covered, with the sole difference being the energy source.
+While solar hot water systems can utilize renewable and emission-free solar power, most conventional water heaters run on natural gas or electricity supplied from the power grid.

-ENERGY STAR reports that homeowners can cut their annual hot water costs in half compared to conventional water heating systems by switching to a solar water heater.
-Today, many solar hot water heaters can be classified as hybrid systems – in that they use a secondary source of power (like natural gas or electricity) to boost performance on cold mornings, overcast or cloudy days, or whenever solar thermal alone is not enough to meet home hot water demands.
+Energy Star reports homeowners can cut their annual hot water costs by 50% or more compared to conventional water heating systems by switching to a solar water heater.
+Today, many solar water heaters can be classified as hybrid systems because they use a secondary source of power (like gas or electricity) to boost performance when needed.
+This can be on cold mornings, overcast days, or whenever solar thermal alone is not enough to meet home hot water demands.

 Of course, thermal solar hot water heaters are not the only technology on the market that could be used to help reduce your hot water energy consumption and costs.
-For instance, heat pump water heaters can capture heat from the air surrounding your home and transfer it (at higher temperatures) to your water tank – a practical solution primarily for those located in warmer climates.
+For instance, heat pump water heaters capture heat from the air surrounding your home and transfer it to your water tank.

-Note: Heat pumps are also a popular furnace and air conditioning alternative to maintain comfortable indoor temperatures efficiently.
+Note: Heat pumps are also a popular furnace and air conditioning alternative.
 Read more about residential heat pumps for heating and cooling.

-Besides heat pumps, tankless water heaters can also help you reduce unnecessary power use by heating water on demand instead of constantly using energy to maintain high temperatures in a large storage tank.
-Especially when combined with a PV system to generate the necessary electricity, high-efficiency hybrid or electric water heaters are a great energy-saving solar water heater alternative to stay green and keep your hot water heating costs low.
+Besides heat pump water heaters, tankless water heaters can also help you reduce unnecessary power use by heating water on demand instead of constantly using energy to maintain high temperatures in a large storage tank.
+Especially when combined with a PV system, high-efficiency hybrid or electric water heaters are a great energy-saving solar water heater alternative that can keep your water heating costs low.

 Key Takeaways for Solar Water Heaters

-To summarize, let’s look at a few of the most important aspects of solar water heaters that we’ve discussed above.
-Your key takeaways should include:
+To summarize, let’s look at a few of the most important aspects of solar water heaters we’ve discussed.

-• Solar water heaters harness the sun’s thermal energy to heat your home’s water supply.
+• Solar water heaters use the sun’s thermal energy to heat your home’s water supply.

 • Active indirect solar water heaters are the most common solar water heating systems used to deliver year-round, reliable hot water in most American climates.

-• Before purchasing a solar water heater, consider weighing its costs and energy efficiency against other technologies, such as tankless or heat pump systems.
+• Before purchasing a solar water heater, consider weighing its costs, energy efficiency, and fit for your needs against other technologies, such as tankless or heat pump systems.

 My electric bill is $290/mo